 It’s easy to get caught up in a culture of youth, one that celebrates youth and energy above experience and wisdom.
 But mature workers also have much to offer, and a successful economy needs a balance of both.

 And if the industry you’re hoping to get into require you to up your skill, the good thing is that you’ll be able to do so through various online resources.
-With a plethora of educational institutions offering degrees like an online fnp program, you’ll be able to leverage both your previous experience and quality training and education.
+With a plethora of educational institutions offering degrees like a family nurse practitioner program, you’ll be able to leverage both your previous experience and quality training and education.